nodejs/node/doc/api/packages.md

 * It is not monkey patchable, can be customized using [loader hooks][].
 * No extension searching, the specifier must point to the exact URL of the file.
 * It does not support folders as modules.
-* Import assertion are needed to load JSON modules (behind `--experimental-json-modules` flag).
+* It can load JSON modules, but an import assertion is required (behind `--experimental-json-modules` flag).
-* It only accepts `.js`, `.mjs`, and `.cjs` extensions for JavaScript text files.
+* It accepts only `.js`, `.mjs`, and `.cjs` extensions for JavaScript text files.
-* It can be used to load (JavaScript) CommonJS modules.
-It passes the module content through the `es-module-lexer` to assess what are its exports, convert its URL to an absolute path and load it using the CommonJS module loader.
+* It can be used to load JavaScript CommonJS modules.
+Such modules are passed through the `es-module-lexer` to try to identify named exports, which are available if they can be determined through static analysis.
-* It can be accessed using `import`.
+  Imported CommonJS modules have their URLs converted to absolute paths and are then loaded via the CommonJS module loader.
+* It is responsible for handling `import` statements and `import()` expressions.

 ### `package.json` and file extensions